-In conjunction with the site owners other business Snowdonia Mountain Guides, How to Climb Harder is hitting the road this winter in an effort to get some winter hot rock climbing holidays in Spain.
+In conjunction with the site owners other business Sunnier Climbs, How to Climb Harder is hitting the road this winter in an effort to get some winter hot rock climbing holidays in Spain.
 So if you want to experience some sunshine rather than the winter blues then join us on one of our Spanish Hot Rock Climbing Holidays.

 What’s included with the Hot Rock Climbing Holidays in Spain?

 Our courses are staffed by Mark Reeves the author of How To Climb Harder and highly experience climbing coach.
 The ratio is a max of 1 to 2.
 Meaning you will not only be guided around the best areas but get great coaching.
-All our courses include transport from as little as £600 for seven days.
-Discounts available for longer courses or large groups.
-We can arrange accomodation for you for aorund £200 per person.
+All our courses include transport from as little as £800 for seven days.

 This Picos De Europa Climbing Holiday is a great way to experience the best trad and sport climbing in this magical region of Northern Spain.

 The Picos De Europa is an amazing place to climb, the area has some spectacular limestone crags with a variety of single and multi pitch sport climbing as well as some amazing trad routes in the Higher Picos.
 The main peak a gigantic limestone dome is ‘Naranga Del Bulnes’ and as well as having some harder routes also sports one of the most staggering Hard Severe routes in the world.
 The South Face climbs all the way to its amazing summit.